danielaparker/jsoncons/doc/ref/json_serializing_options.md

     json_serializing_options()
 Constructs an `json_serializing_options` with default values.

-#### Accessors
+#### Properties

     int indent() const
+    json_serializing_options& indent(int value)
-Returns the level of indenting, the default is 4
+The level of indenting, the default is 4.

+    chars_format::hex floating_point_format() const
+    json_serializing_options& floating_point_format(uint8_t value)
+Overrides floating point precision when decoding json.
+The default, for encoded numbers with fraction parts, is to preserve the original format, and when inserting or assigning double values, to decode with `chars_format::general`.

     uint8_t precision() const
-If set, returns an override for the number of significant digits, otherwise zero.
+    json_serializing_options& precision(uint8_t value)
+Overrides floating point precision when decoding json.
+The default, for encoded numbers with fraction parts, is to preserve the original precision, and when inserting or assigning double values, to decode with shortest representation.

     bool escape_all_non_ascii() const
+    json_serializing_options& escape_all_non_ascii(bool value)
-The default is false
+Escape all non-ascii characters.
+The default is `false`.

     bool escape_solidus() const
+    json_serializing_options& escape_solidus(bool value)
-The default is false
+Escape the solidus ('/') character.
+The default is `false`.

     std::string nan_replacement() const
+    json_serializing_options& nan_replacement(const std::string& replacement)
-The default is "null"
+NaN replacement.
+The default is `"null"`.

     std::string pos_inf_replacement() const
+    json_serializing_options& pos_inf_replacement(const std::string& replacement)
-The default is "null"
+Positive infinity replacement.
+The default is `"null"`

     std::string neg_inf_replacement() const
+    json_serializing_options& neg_inf_replacement(const std::string& replacement)
-The default is "null"
+Negative infinity replacement.
+The default is `"null"`

     size_t max_nesting_depth() const
+    void max_nesting_depth(size_t depth)
+The maximum nesting depth allowed when deserializing.
 By default `jsoncons` can read a `JSON` text of arbitrarily large depth.

-#### Modifiers

-    json_serializing_options& indent(int value)

-    json_serializing_options& escape_all_non_ascii(bool value)

-    json_serializing_options& escape_solidus(bool value)

-    json_serializing_options& nan_replacement(const std::string& replacement)

-    json_serializing_options& pos_inf_replacement(const std::string& replacement)

-    json_serializing_options& neg_inf_replacement(const std::string& replacement)
-Sets replacement text for negative infinity.

-    json_serializing_options& precision(uint8_t prec)
-Overrides floating point precision

     json_serializing_options& object_object_split_lines(line_split_kind value)
 For an object whose parent is an object, set whether that object is split on a new line, or if its members are split on multiple lines.
 The default is [line_split_kind::multi_line](line_split_kind.md).